 I had a lot going on in February, so I only read four books this month—but that still averages out to about one a week, so I’ll take it!
 As I mentioned last month, my goal this year is to read 62 books, and I’m still on track to meet that goal.
 (Goodreads makes it easy to track your goal and tells you whether you’re ahead, behind, or on-track!
 Feel free to friend me there if you want to keep up with what I am reading in real time.)

-Before we dive in, I wanted to make note again that I’ve been so lucky because over the last year because Random House will send me some of their new titles each month.
-I’m under no obligation to post about them, so I really can tell you my own opinion (good or bad—as you can see below!) about them.
+Before we dive in, I wanted to make note that Random House will send me some of their new titles each month.
+I’m under no obligation to post about any books I receive and they require I give you my own opinion (good or bad—as you can see below!) about them.
 This month, I’m reviewing one book that Random House sent over and I’ve starred it with an asterisk so you know which one it is.
 Any questions about this, let me know!

 I OWE YOU ONE // SOPHIE KINSELLA*